dcdpr/did-btcr2/mdbook/src/operations/resolve.md

 # Resolve

+Resolving a **did:btcr2** identifier iteratively builds a DID document by applying [BTCR2 Updates][BTCR2 Update] to an [Initial DID Document] that have been committed to the Bitcoin blockchain by [Authorized Beacon Signals][Authorized Beacon Signal].
+The [Initial DID Document] is either deterministically created from the DID or provided by [Sidecar Data].

 DID resolution is defined by DID Resolution v0.3 {{#cite DID-RESOLUTION}}.

 The resolve operation has the following function signature: